Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-02-08** : 🔥 ***Fixing bug breaking CUDA on most images modules*** 🔥 : Fixing an incompatibility between Compel and cpu_offloading.
+This issue only appears when using CUDA and crashes the modules at the beginning of generation with error `NotImplementedError: Cannot copy out of meta tensor; no data!`.
+As I don't have access to CUDA hardware to validate everything works again, feedbacks will be really appreciated.
+Also fixing a recent bug in modelscope that crash export of the final video.

   * 🆕 **2024-02-01** : 🔥 ***CUDA support for Docker*** 🔥 : Following [contribution](https://github.com/Woolverine94/biniou/discussions/12#discussion-6161761) of [@AndrewDigitalChaos](https://github.com/AndrewDigitalChaos) (a huge thanks 🙏), biniou should now take benefits of CUDA acceleration in Docker.
 See [here](#dockerfile) for details.
 Any feedbacks will be really appreciated.

   * 🆕 **2024-01-30** : 🔥 ***WebUI control module*** 🔥 : Adding a control module for the WebUI : you can now restart/stop biniou, reload UI and update directly through the WebUI.